Has obtained the

 yogic meditation every day.
 Needless to say, we got along very well.

-he all too soon for me, finished his jail time
+However, he all too soon for me, finished his jail time

 and left.
-Two days later, he came back to the jail, and donated nearly sixty books from
+Two days later, he came back to the jail, and donated nearly

-overwhelmed.
+felt overwhelmed.
 This had been my original desire concerning my time in

 jail: to be able to spend it reading good books.
 Miraculously, it had just

 materialized in the most important detail.